Adult Retro Gaming Parties

 Please bear in mind we are a museum and we ask that all guests respect the displays and games at all times.
 Please also note that running is not permitted in the museum to ensure the safety of the collection and our guests.
 All invited guests must be informed of these requirements prior to or upon arrival.

 We ask that you take responsibility for clearing up any spillages and dropped food and leave the museum in the clean state that we provided it.
 Cleaning equipment is available.
+It is your responsibility to take any waste away with you.

 To enquire about a birthday party, please send an email to firstname.lastname@example.org.